Operators

 Operator Categories

-VHDL has four families of operators, listed by increasing priority:
+VHDL has several families of operators, listed by increasing priority:

 Important: In VHDL, logical operators have the same priority.
 Use parentheses!